Eddio0141/UniTAS/features/movie.md

       - Uses key `$` for defining / using
       - Defined like `$name_without_space = 50`
       - Used like `Mouse($name_without_space, $name_without_space)`
       - Methods can access variables on main scope
       - Main scope can't access variables inside scopes
       - Loops can access variables on main scope or method scope its used on
-    -   Can copy variables with `$variable_copy $variable_source`
+      - Can copy variables with `$variable_copy = $variable_source`
     - Const
       - Anything hardcoded in the script like $value = 5
     - Methods
       - Can be called with `method(arg1, arg2, ...)`
-      - Return values can be assigned to a variable `$method_return method(arg1, arg2)`
+      - Return values can be assigned to a variable `$method_return = method(arg1, arg2)`
-    - Action merge / separator
+    - Action separator
       - Those are the same:
         #### mouse(50, 50)
         #### key(W)